Opposition mounting to ER closures, other health-care reforms in New Brunswick

-There is growing backlash in New Brunswick to health-care reforms announced Tuesday that include closing the emergency departments of six community hospitals during the overnight hours.
+New Brunswick’s premier concedes that the growing backlash to health-care reforms including closing the emergency rooms of six community hospitals during the overnight hours may hurt him politically.

-Dr. Hubert Dupuis, president of Egalite sante en francais – a group that lobbies for equal health services for francophone New Brunswickers – said the changes are irresponsible.
+A defiant Blaine Higgs addressed reporters Wednesday, saying his government is convinced it is doing the right things to ensure the sustainability of the health-care system.

-“If there is a critically ill patient in rural New Brunswick they need to be able to get into an emergency room.
-We are talking about their health and their lives,” Dupuis said Wednesday.
+“We have to fix our situation in our province, and we have to make decisions that are not popular, but people can understand the facts and the reason,” Higgs said.

 READ MORE: Six community hospital ERs in N.B. to begin closing overnight, minister says